maraned05/Obstruction_Game/README.md

 # Obstruction_Game
-A simple implementation of the Obstruction game. (http://www.papg.com/show?2XMX)
+A simple Python implementation of the Obstruction game. (http://www.papg.com/show?2XMX)

 There isn't a GUI implemented yet.
 The game is played through the terminal.